Krannert Art Museum tours are designed to provide in-depth explorations of particular galleries and works of art within them.

 Typically in a one-hour tour, students will visit four galleries and discuss one to two works of art in each gallery.
 The goal is to encourage students to strengthen their ability to look closely, think critically about the works of art, and formulate their own interpretations based on the contextual information provided by the guide.

-To arrange a time for a class visit or academic tour, please Submit a Class Visit Request.
+To arrange a time for a class visit or academic engagement, please Submit a Class Visit Request.
 We will respond promptly.